AI prompts

 ## Get data out

 **Pull based**: Use any PostgreSQL-compatible driver in any language/environment to make `SELECT` queries against your views.
 Tell them they're talking to a PostgreSQL database, they don't ever need to know otherwise.
+This is particularly helpful for pointing services and BI tools directly at Materialize.

 **Push based**: Listen to changes directly using `SUBSCRIBE` or configure Materialize to stream results to a Kafka topic as soon as the views change.
+You can also copy updates to object storage.

 ## Documentation